 The Board of Directors also establishes (and oversees adherence to) Beacon’s Mission, Vision and Values and oversees the CEO in the execution of her duties, supporting our charity’s commitment to excellence in delivering programs and services that help people in our community.

 To support the Board in effectively meeting its governance responsibilities, each director also actively participates on two or more committees.
-Each standing committee has specific roles and responsibilities and reports to the Board of Directors, presenting recommendations for the Board’s consideration and decision.
-Board committees and their terms of reference are:
+Each standing committee has specific roles and responsibilities and reports to the Board of Directors, presenting recommendations for the Board’s consideration and decision:

 Carla joined Beacon’s Board in 2016.

 Carla’s professional background includes Executive and senior leadership positions in the oil and gas and banking sectors.
 She also has experience developing and facilitating courses and as an instructor at the Banff Center and the University of Calgary Continuing Education faculty.

 She founded, and continues to serve as President of LCR and Associates Inc, an executive/organizational coaching and management consulting firm.